 - The NSC StudentTracker database to locate enrollment from out-of-state or non-STARR participating colleges or universities.
 For a list of all colleges and universities that CEPI has available in its postsecondary data system, refer to the Postsecondary Entity List.

-- Unemployment insurance wage record data submitted by employers through Michigan Unemployment Insurance Agency.
+- Unemployment insurance wage record data submitted by employers to Michigan Workforce Longitudinal Data System through Michigan Unemployment Insurance Agency.